pranjalwalia/UpSolve/README.md

 There is a chance that an error may arise here, due to lack of permissions even after `sudo`, in that case, please  refer to [this](https://askubuntu.com/questions/24952/how-to-copy-files-into-usr-local-permission-denied).

-#### Before running the script, Make sure the driver(here 'geckodriver' or 'chromedriver' ) is in the folders /usr/bin and /usr/local/bin.
+#### Before running the script, make sure the driver(here 'geckodriver' or 'chromedriver' ) is in the folders /usr/bin and /usr/local/bin.

 5. Make sure that you are using python3.6 or above.
 6. Enter `python3 app.py` in the project directory to run the script.